Competitors analysis tool: How to increase organic traffic and leads?

 Keep Track of your Competitors via Google Alerts

 Your list of monitoring tools would not be complete if it does not include Google Alerts.
-The tool is perhaps one of the easiest ones to use out there.
+This is perhaps the easiest competitors analysis tool to use out there.
 You can start by signing in with your Google account, after which you input the name of your competitors you want to track.
 The tool can specifically be used to track their keywords, links, and mentions.

 Track Competitors on Social Media Platforms Using Social Mention